 \subsection{Implementation details}

-We begin by describing the hardware, software, and approach used for the implementation of the algorithms.
-Each program and system of equations we wish to solve, such as \eqref{eq:SVMdual}, \MODEL{} \eqref{eq:relaxation}, \eqref{eq:penalisation} and \eqref{eq:system}, are written in the algebraic modelling language AMPL \cite{Fourer1990}.
-This allows us to robustly rearrange the equations and use automatic differentiation to calculate the derivatives of the objective and constraint functions.
-Furthermore, we exploit the fact that AMPL offers interfaces to all the solvers we wish to use.
-The algorithms from Section~\ref{section:SolutionMethods} are implemented in Python \cite{Python2009} (version 3.12) with use of the library NumPy \cite{Harris2020} (version 1.26.4) for efficient linear algebra computation.
-All graphics are produced using Matplotlib Pyplot \cite{Hunter2007} (version 3.8.2) and seaborn \cite{Waskom2021} (version 0.13.2).

-For solving the subproblems (\ref{eq:relaxation}) and (\ref{eq:penalisation}), we use two different solvers: Interior Point Optimizer (IPOPT) \cite{Wachter2006}, an open source solver that implements a primal-dual interior point method with line search, and Artelys' Knitro \cite{Byrd2006}, a commercial solver that implements an interior point trust region method.
-Both solve reliably for our model though our results are stated for Knitro as it seems to show faster runtimes.
-For solving a mixed system of equations with complementary terms, as studied by Michael Ferris and Steven Dirkse \cite{Dirkse1995MCPLIB}, we use the PATH solver \cite{misc_PATH_solver,dirkse1995,Dirkse1996}.
-All of these solvers interface with AMPL models and derivatives.
-Our experiments run on Southampton University's Iridis Compute Cluster \cite{Nicole1999}.
-Each experiment is scheduled on a single Intel Xeon Gold 6138 CPU.
-This CPU is compatible with most modern home PCs.
-It has 2 processors at 2.0 GHz/processor and twelve 16GB TruDDR4 2666 MHz RDIMM of installed RAM.
+Each program and system of equations we wish to solve, such as~\eqref{eq:SVMdual}, \MODEL{} \eqref{eq:relaxation}, \eqref{eq:penalisation} and~\eqref{eq:system}, are written in the algebraic modelling language AMPL~\cite{Fourer1990}.
+This allows us to robustly compute the derivatives interface with the solvers we wish to use.
+The algorithms from Section~\ref{section:solution_methods} are implemented in Python~\cite{Python2009} with use of the library NumPy~\cite{Harris2020} for efficient linear algebra computation.
+For solving the subproblems~\eqref{eq:relaxation} and~\eqref{eq:penalisation}, we trialled two different solvers: Interior Point Optimizer~(IPOPT)~\cite{Wachter2006}, an open source solver that implements a primal-dual interior point method with line search, and Artelys' Knitro~\cite{Byrd2006}, a commercial solver that implements an interior point trust region method.
+Both converged reliably in our context though our results are stated for Knitro as it shows faster runtimes.

-In our experiments, we focus on the RBF kernel \eqref{eq:rbf} and the computation of the hyperparameters $C$ and $\gamma$ forming the upper-level variables of \MODEL{}.
-It is common in the literature to set $K=3$ (see \cite[page 91]{Geron2022}) and $K=5$ (see \cite[Section 7.10.1]{Hastie2009}) as the number of folds for K-fold cross-validation.
+Regarding cross-fold validation, it is common in the literature to set $K=3$ (see \cite[p.
+91]{Geron2022}) and $K=5$ (see \cite[Section 7.10.1]{Hastie2009}) as the number of folds.